GeraldRyan/soshnikovcourses/parser_from_scratch/letter-rdp/src/notes.md

 'PrimaryExpression', 'MULTIPLICATIVE_OPERATOR'

 and the first is basically the method to call, and the 2nd is the operator to check against to know whether to go into the while loop and return a TOLR.
 We will return a TORL if it is a BinaryExpression, on the lowest (2nd) call if it is a mult string and on the first highest call if it is additive.

+It is clever, but of course these are patterns one learns to see, and then takes them for granted.